reynaldichernando/reynaldichernando.github.io/_posts/2023-07-23-hand-tracking-for-mouse-input.markdown

 ## Simulating the Mouse

 For the MediaPipe frontend to communicate with the Python backend, I need to have it work through some sort of method.
-I thought of 3 ways, which are simple HTTP request, [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), and [gRPC](https://grpc.io){:target="_blank"} with bidirectional streaming.
+I thought of 3 ways, which are simple HTTP request, [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), and [gRPC](https://grpc.io){:target="_blank"} with streaming.
 The HTTP request is immediately out of the picture, considering I need the latency to be as low as possible.
 This left me with 2 options that are both for streaming data.
-I'm not too familiar with gRPC, so I suppose I will just use WebSocket.
+I decided to use WebSocket because it allows for realtime communication between the client and the server, which is needed for our use case, plus I'm not too familiar with gRPC.

 I setup a simple WebSocket server in python which will accept a JSON string message containing the x and y coordinate to move the mouse to.
 I then just have to connect the coordinates of one of the finger to be sent to the backend, in this case I’ll be using the thumb tip.
 And it worked!
 Surprisingly very well even, however it feels very wrong though, controlling it using the browser.
 In any case, the latency is not that noticeable, I suppose there might be some inefficiency.
 But for now let’s just ignore that.